-Through necessity, when lockdown was first imposed, we developed our remote service offering.
-We have since refined our approach and techniques, as well as implementing a successful remote therapy training programme for our OTs.
-It is clear from the results we have seen that remote therapy provision is, for many situations, a viable alternative to face to face visits with equally successful outcomes… in some cases with additional benefits.
+Since first introducing a remote service we have, and continue to, refined our approach and techniques, as well as implementing a successful remote therapy training programme for our OTs.
+It is clear from the results we have seen that remote therapy provision is, for many situations, a viable alternative to face-to-face visits with equally successful outcomes… in some cases with additional benefits.

 Assessments, treatments, a wide scope of rehabilitation programmes and MDT working are just some of the needs that we can successfully meet through supporting clients remotely.

-With technology being more accessible and usable for people than ever before, and the clear benefits remote intervention can often bring, our remote service will be an offering we will continue to develop and enhance beyond its necessity during lockdown.
+With technology being more accessible and usable for people than ever before, and the clear benefits remote intervention can often bring, Therapy Connect is a service offering we will continue to develop and enhance beyond its initial necessity during the pandemic.

 Benefits of remote assessments

-Whilst initially the lock down certainly presented some challenges, we have also seen some surprising positives for clients.
+Whilst the pandemic has certainly presented some challenges, we have also seen some surprising positives for clients.
 Quite unexpectedly, but rather wonderfully, some of our clients have blossomed through the flexibility, freedom and control that remote intervention offers.
 We, like many others have learned the importance of challenging the status quo and that sometimes through adversity, an opportunity for growth and development presents itself.
-The OT Practice are adopting a more fluid model between remote and face to face interventions which means that in some circumstances we may use a hybrid of both methods to ensure the best outcome for all.
+The OT Practice has adopted a more fluid model between remote and face to face interventions which means that in some circumstances we may encourage a hybrid of both methods to ensure the best outcome for all.
 Some of the benefits of a remote intervention model include:

-- Currently the remote model is the only way to eliminate the risk of COVID-19 transmission.
+- Currently remote delivery is the only way to eliminate the risk associate with COVID-19 and other transmissible illnesses.